Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/setup-sdk.md

 }
 ```

 The Messaging extension has a dependency on the Optimize extension.
-The Optimize extension must be added as a dependency in the app level gradle file.
+The Optimize extension must be added as a dependency in the app level Gradle file.

 ```groovy
 implementation('com.adobe.marketing.mobile:messaging:1.1.0-beta-1-SNAPSHOT')